Guscode/cds-visual-exam/Assignment_5/README.md

 # Assignment 5:

+The goal of this assignment is to classify impressionistic art using a convolutional neural network.
+The script cnn-artists.py performs training and validation and outputs the results as a history plot and a classification report.

+### How to run

 To run this code, please follow the guide for activating the virtual environment in [cds-visual-exam](https://github.com/Guscode/cds-visual-exam).

 The script cnn-artists.py will train a convolutional neural network a dataset with impressionist painters found [here](https://www.kaggle.com/delayedkarma/impressionist-classifier-data)